clemsonacm/hackpack/presents/firewalls/firewall.markdown

 ==================

 -   `pfctl -f /etc/pf.conf` \# Load the firewall config
+	-   This is the only way to change the running config!
 -   `pfctl -sa` \# See configuration status
 -   `kldload pf` \# Load the pf kernel module